straight-shoota/crinja/README.md

         <dt>default</dt>
         <dd>If nothing matches, this will be the default autoescape value.
 Default: <code>true</code></dd>
     </dl>
-    <p>Note: <em>The default configuration of Crinja differs from that of Jinja 2.9, that autoescape is activated by default.
+    <p>Note: <em>The default configuration of Crinja differs from that of Jinja 2.9, that autoescape is activated by default for HTML and XML files.
 This will most likely be changed by Jinja2 in the future, too.</em></p>
     </dd>
     <dt>keep_trailing_newline</dt>
     <dd>Preserve the trailing newline when rendering templates.
 If set to `false`, a single newline, if present, will be stripped from the end of the template.
 Default: <code>false</code></dd>